arthur10o/THE-WEBISTE/README.md

-# LE SITE
+# The Website

-The project LE SITE is a web project creating by three student.
+The project The Website is a web project creating by three student.
 The pupose of this website is to learn wile playing.

 ## Installation